foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 Before building an example or test application, you need to generate a TFLM project for this application from TensorFlow sources and external dependencies.
-To generate it for ARC EM SDP board you need to set `TARGET=arc_iotdk` on the make command line.
+To generate it for ARC IoT DK board you need to set `TARGET=arc_iotdk` on the make command line.
 For instance, to build the Person Detect test application, use a shell to execute the following command from the root directory of the TensorFlow repo: